Archaeological Studies MLitt

 I'm currently studying on the university's MLitt Archaeology.
 My research focuses on historical sound by looking into stone circles and the way they interact with their local soundscapes.
 I am also trying to organise a multiple discipline research team to analyse how research from different backgrounds can come together to offer a new perspective into sites that have been traditionally observed through archaeology and history stances.

 Having successfully completed our BSc (Hons) Audio Engineering, Keith Harvey has progressed on to the MLitt Archaeology at our Perth College UHI campus.

 I knew I wanted to work in archaeology and pursue a PhD in pre-historic archaeology.
 I have such a diverse range of interests that this course has helped me to define and create some clear future research goals.
 The opportunities I had to volunteer with Orkney Research Centre for Archaeology (ORCA) were unparalleled.
 It was amazing to work with a company who leads in the field when it comes to coastal archaeology and recording.

-Erika Sutherland studied full-time on the MLitt Archaeological Studies at the Orkney College UHI campus and moved from Vancouver, Canada, to study with us because of the rich archaeology in Orkney and the research activities at the Archaeology Institute.
+Erika Sutherland studied full-time on the MLitt Archaeological Studies at the UHI Orkney campus and moved from Vancouver, Canada, to study with us because of the rich archaeology in Orkney and the research activities at the Archaeology Institute.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.